 Ten Must-Visit Aussie Places to Plan Your 2021 Travel Adventures Around

-Forget long-haul flights and lengthy stopovers — you can enjoy these idyllic islands, gorgeous beaches and scenic regions without leaving the country.
+Forget long-haul flights and lengthy stopovers — you'll soon be able to enjoy these idyllic islands, gorgeous beaches and scenic regions across the ditch.

-With the future of international travel looking uncertain for a little while longer, it's time to embrace those closer-to-home adventures and make 2021 the year of the great Aussie holiday.
+With the long-awaited trans-Tasman travel bubble set to launch this April, it's time to embrace those closer-to-home adventures and make 2021 the year of the great Aussie holiday.
 And, whether you're after a breezy island-hopping getaway, craving a weeklong escape to wine country, or fancy glamping under the stars by an award-winning beach, Australia has got scores of gorgeous destinations to scratch your particular brand of travel itch.